Aaron-Fine/dotfiles/bashrc addiditions.md

 ## Add git branch to path display and put prompt on second line

 Append the following to the end of your existing bashrc file.
-Make sure to comment out the existing PS1 line!
 ```
 function parse_git_branch () {
   git branch 2> /dev/null | sed -e '/^[^*]/d' -e 's/* \(.*\)/ (\1)/'